trozware/ZonePet/ReadMe.md

 ### Version History

+- v 2.2.2: Added info about interacting with Daisy the sloth.
 - v 2.2.1: Fix for summoning too frequently.
 - v 2.2.0: New options in Game Menu > Interface > AddOns for PvP and groups.
 - v 2.1.2: Updated while trying to fix CurseForge link.